ezpaarse-project/ezpaarse/doc/essential/ec-attributes.md

     </tr>
   </tbody>
 </table>

-For more information, see all the [output fields](parametres.html#output-fields) you can request.
+For more information, see all the [fields](../configuration/parametres.html#output-fields) you can request.

 ## Resources' identifiers ##

-The identifier of a resource allows to characterize the events of consultations associated with it.
+The identifier of a resource allows to characterize the access events associated with it.
 It can take the values defined in the table below (loaded from [the settings of ezPAARSE](https://github.com/ezpaarse-project/ezpaarse-platforms/blob/master/fields.json)).
 A resource can also be characterized by several identifiers at the same time (eg. a proprietary identifier and an ISBN).

 <table>
   <thead>